Wang Ruowang

 Wang was a member of the Chinese Communist Party from 1937 to 1957, when he was expelled for holding "rightist views".
-He rejoined the Communist Party 1979, but in 1987 he was again expelled by Deng Xiaoping for promoting "bourgeois liberalization".
+He rejoined the party in 1979, but in 1987 he was again expelled by Deng Xiaoping for promoting "bourgeois liberalization".
 After his death in exile in New York City, he was widely eulogized as one of the Chinese government's most significant social and political critics.

 Biography

 Early life

 In 1932, when Wang was fifteen years old, he was expelled from school for taking part in a student demonstration.
 He joined the Communist Youth League later that year.
 In 1933 he moved to Shanghai, where he began work at a pharmaceutical factory while operating as a low-level Communist agent.
 While working at this factory he founded a publication, Toilet Literature, a newspaper that was distributed by being pasted on the walls of the factory workers' bathroom area.
 After writing an article in which he mocked Chiang Kai-shek for allowing the Japanese to seize Manchuria, he was arrested in May 1934, and sentenced to ten years in prison.
 After the outbreak of the Second Sino-Japanese War in 1937, Chiang Kai-shek declared a "united front" with the Communists against the Japanese, and Wang was released after serving only three and a half years of his sentence as part of a general amnesty.
 Some of the Communists imprisoned with Wang became successful officials after the Communist victory in 1949: one became the governor of Guangdong, and another became the deputy governor of Anhui.

-After Wang's release, in 1937, he joined the Communist Party of China and traveled to the Communist base in Yan'an.
+After Wang's release, in 1937, he joined the Chinese Communist Party (CCP) and traveled to the CCP's revolutionary base area in Yan'an.
 After arriving, Wang wrote one of the first biographical articles on Mao Zedong, and edited cultural journals intended to be circulated among peasants.
-He joined the Communist Party in order to "fight evil, autocracy and oppression", but was persecuted during the 1942 Yan'an Rectification Campaign for writing for a controversial wall newspaper, Light Cavalry, which was condemned by Party leaders for discussing dark and unsavory aspects of life in Yan'an.
+He joined the CCP in order to "fight evil, autocracy and oppression", but was persecuted during the Yan'an Rectification Movement for writing for a controversial wall newspaper, Light Cavalry, which was condemned by Party leaders for discussing dark and unsavory aspects of life in Yan'an.
 One of his friends was killed during the purge.
-After the purge, Wang was forced by Mao's lieutenant, Kang Sheng, to leave Yan'an and travel to Japanese-occupied Shandong as a low-level Communist agent, where he survived only "through the kindness of peasants".
+After the purge, Wang was forced by Mao's lieutenant, Kang Sheng, to leave Yan'an and travel to Japanese-occupied Shandong as a low-level CCP agent, where he survived only "through the kindness of peasants".
+Here, despite his endorsement of Luo Ronghuan, criticized the leadership of the CCP, and was labeled the "Wang Shiwei of Shandong" and a secret agent, but was saved from this label and grave consequences by Luo.
 After entering Japanese-occupied China, Wang was briefly imprisoned by the Japanese, but was released.